 RNA sequencing (RNA-Seq) is a powerful method for studying the transcriptome qualitatively and quantitatively.
 It can identify the full catalog of transcripts, precisely define the structure of genes, and accurately measure gene expression levels.

 GENEWIZ provides unparalleled flexibility in the analysis of different RNA species (coding, non-coding, and small transcripts) from a wide range of starting material using long- or short-read sequencing.
-Inquire about CLIA RNA-Seq for clinical research.
+Our US-based processing and support provides the fastest and most reliable service for North American customers.

 Single-cell RNA sequencing analyzes gene expression at single-cell resolution for heterogeneous samples.
 The 10x Genomics® Chromium™ platform provides advanced transcriptional profiling of thousands of individual cells.